prabeesh/prabeesh.github.io/content/bonus/pyspark-design-patterns-quick-reference.md

 - **Observer**: event-driven data processing with fan-out
 - **Pipeline**: ordered chain of transformations

 Each snippet above is self-contained.
 Copy it into a new module, wire it into your pipeline, and adjust the class names to match your domain.
 For a deeper walkthrough of when and why to use each one, see the [full tutorial](/bonus/implementing-design-patterns-in-pyspark-data-pipelines/).
-For strategy, decorator, command, and template method patterns, see the [advanced patterns post](/bonus/advanced-pyspark-design-patterns-implementation/).
+For strategy, decorator, and template method patterns, see the [advanced patterns post](/bonus/advanced-pyspark-design-patterns-implementation/).